 (2) if the Parties did not agree on the transmission path for a transaction at the time the transaction was entered into, an interruption in transmission service shall be considered an Uncontrollable Force only if (a) the Party contracting for transmission services shall have made arrangements with the entity providing transmission service for firm transmission to effectuate the transaction under the applicable Service Schedule, (b) the entity providing transmission service curtailed or interrupted such transmission service due to an event of Uncontrollable Forces or provision of like effect, and (c) the Party which contracted for such firm transmission services could not obtain alternate energy at the delivery point, alternate transmission services, or alternate means of delivering energy after exercising due diligence.

-No Party shall be relieved by operation of this Section 10 of any liability to pay for power delivered to the Purchaser or to make payments then due or which the Party is obligated to make with respect to performance which occurred prior to the Uncontrollable Force.
+10.3 No Party shall be relieved by operation of this Section 10 of any liability to pay for power delivered to the Purchaser or to make payments then due or which the Party is obligated to make with respect to performance which occurred prior to the Uncontrollable Force.
+The Parties expressly waive their rights, if any, to argue or assert in any forum (except for arguments pursuant to and consistent with the terms of this Section 10 as it may be modified by a Confirmation Agreement) that performance is impracticable, impossible, or would frustrate the purpose of the Agreement or any applicable Confirmation Agreement(s).
 This Section 10 may be modified by agreement of the Parties to a transaction as reflected in the applicable Confirmation Agreement.

 Option 2 - Expansion of Force Majeure